-Forget the most extreme creations of Cosworth in the UK or Shelby in the US.
-This fire-breathing fast Ford outguns them all.
+Forget the wildest creations of Cosworth in the UK or Shelby in the US.
+This fast Ford outguns them all.
 Yes, even the latest 760hp Shelby Mustang GT500.

 Did we mention the power output?
 That 825hp is more than plenty of big-league supercars, including the Ferrari 812 Superfast and McLaren 720S.
-Only million-pound machines, such as the LaFerrari and McLaren P1, manage more.
+Only true hypercars, such as the LaFerrari or McLaren P1, manage more.
 When it comes to pub bragging rights, the Sutton Mustang takes some beating.

 Damp roads aren’t its forté

 As you’d expect, the CS800 is a bit lively on wet, winter roads.
 Its 20-inch rear wheels – wrapped in 305/30 Pirelli P Zeros – break traction with hilarious ease.